yashchoudhary8955/html5/README.md

   parser will keep adding data as it's received.

 * HTML5 parsing algorithm.
 If you find something this can't parse, I'll want to know about it.
-It should make sense out of anything a browser can.
+It should make sense out of anything a browser can do.

 Installation
 -------------